 The globalists didn't do that.

-Their daddy is the one who's talking about that, which is weird considering that he had that whole PR spectacle like six months ago where he yelled at and humiliated Zelensky in the White House.
+Their daddy is the one who's talking about that, which is weird, considering that he had that whole PR spectacle like six months ago where he yelled at and humiliated Zelensky in the White House.

-That happens 100% of the time in all historic governments, we're gonna give an idiot too much power.
+That happens 100% of the time in all historic governments.

-Well, just have it there if it needs to be declared, I'm sure people will have the backbone necessary to declare it.
+If it needs to be declared, I'm sure people will have the backbone necessary to declare it.

-Why would the U.S. government continue to recognize Zelensky, who's an unelected dictator who's worked for years to destroy Christianity in Ukraine, which is a Christian country and has always been, why would he be invited to the White House this week?
+Why would the U.S. government continue to recognize Zelensky, who's an unelected dictator who's worked for years to destroy Christianity in Ukraine, which is a Christian country and has always been?

 I don't understand.